Gavin Green: Professional career

 Green won three times on the Asian Development Tour, once in 2014 as an amateur and twice in 2016.
-He qualified for the 2016 Summer Olympics and finished in 47th place, and the 2020 Summer Olympics (tying for 57th place).
+He qualified for the 2016 Summer Olympics and finished in 47th place, the 2020 Summer Olympics (tying for 57th place), and the 2024 Summer Olympics (tying for 33rd place).

 Green played on the Asian Tour in 2017.
 He was runner-up in the Hero Indian Open, the Yeangder Heritage and the Shinhan Donghae Open before winning the Mercuries Taiwan Masters and leading the Order of Merit.

 Personal life

 Green is of Portuguese, Irish and Chinese descent.
 His parents are Gary and Vivienne Green.
-His brother Galven Green played college golf at the University of New Mexico, where he also won the Mountain West Conference Individual Championship in 2019.
+His brother Galven Green played college golf at the University of New Mexico, where he also won the Mountain West Conference individual championship in 2019.